13 Best Lavender Fields in Texas (2026 Guide) — Farms, Festivals & U-Pick

 Lacey Farm

 It is one of the prettiest wedding venues I have seen.
-However, this isn’t a farm that I would go out of my way for as they are more catered to weddings but if you happen to be in Brenham, home of Blue Bell Ice Cream, then it is worth stopping by.
+However, this isn’t a farm I would go out of my way for, as it’s more catered to weddings.
+But if you happen to be in Brenham, home of Blue Bell Ice Cream, it is worth stopping by.

-This farm has done an incredible job of turning their own lavender into soaps, oils, lip balm, body lotions, and creams.
+This farm has done an incredible job of turning its own lavender into soaps, oils, lip balm, body lotions, and creams.

 Becker Vineyards and Lavender Farms

-Becker’s impressive winery is what they are famous for, and you can find their wine in many stores across the United State.
+Becker’s impressive winery is what they are famous for, and you can find their wine in many stores across the United States.

-However, they have stayed the course to growing the best Lavender Field in Texas for all of their guests to enjoy while they sip their wine.
+However, they have stayed the course, growing the best Lavender Field in Texas for all their guests to enjoy as they sip their wine.
 Make sure to book a driver if you are headed out this way so you can enjoy the full experience with a wine tasting.

 If you are curious and want to learn more, they host an annual Lavender Farm Festival on the first weekend in May.